telecom-se/hpp/lab1/README.md

 Each cell holds a 4-`int` 's array along the pointer to the next cell.
 This is the pointer we will be using to travers the linkedlist sequentially.

-### Linkedlist in a contiguous memory space

-> Task : Provide a method to build a `Liste`of `2^k`bytes. (provided each cell contains 5 `ìnt`s, that is 4 `int`'s for the array and one as the pointer to the next cell), the number of cells is `2^k / 4 / 5` (derived from previous tasks).
-In order to realize this task, you have to make sure that all cells lies in a contiguous memory space.
-To perform this, it is possible to create an array of `size`Liste elements (the elements will be contiguous as property of an array).
-Then you can wire each cells to the next one in the array so that you can later measure the traversal of the linkedlist using its pointers `next`, while being sure that all elements are contiguous.

-> Task : Observe the execution time for `k = {20 ..
-32}`

 ### LinkedList in a non-contiguous space